paul-shannon/jupyter-widget-demos/README.md

   http://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Custom.html

-I then tried to move up to more advanced examples (quoting here directly from the README):
+After spending a couple of days working through them, I then tried to move up to more advanced examples (quoting here directly from the README):

 <hr>
 Examples of custom widget libraries built upon ipywidgets are